-What does a Underwater DP do?
+What is a Underwater DP?

 What Is an Underwater DP?